-One of the most profound consequences of widespread AI adoption is the pressure it places on trust.
+One of the most significant consequences of widespread AI adoption is the pressure it places on trust.
 For decades, digital systems relied on a basic assumption: that seeing, hearing, or reading something online was usually enough to treat it as real.
 In 2026, that assumption no longer holds.

 From Simple Fraud to Synthetic Deception

-AI changes this completely.
+AI changes this fundamentally.

 generate fluent, personalised messages at scale

-clone voices from seconds of audio
+replicate voices from minimal audio samples

 create convincing video impersonations

-adapt messages dynamically based on responses
+adapt messaging dynamically based on responses

 Why Trust Is Under Pressure